Being Brazen with God, or the Approachable God

 Wholehearted thanks to God (v.1) – “I give you thanks, O LORD, with my whole heart; before the gods I sing your praise…”

 David acknowledges and values God as God.
-This acknowledgement of God as God is scattered throughout this psalm 🙁 v.5b – “…great is the glory of the Lord…: v.
-6 –“…for though the Lord is high He regards the lowly…”).
+This acknowledgement of God as God is scattered throughout this psalm.
+For example in verse 5b – “…great is the glory of the Lord…: and in verse 6; “…for though the Lord is high He regards the lowly…”.

 Acknowledging “God as God” is important to God.
 We learn this in Romans 1:20-21, God states that the downfall of men is to worship themselves therefore not acknowledging God as God and giving Him the thanks due Him.